 Most advice today is about how to cope with bullying.
 But common sense decrees there must be someone on the other side of the behaviour.
-Parents, quite understandably, are loathe to admit their child is the one actually doing the bullying.
+Parents, understandably, are loath to admit their child is the one actually doing the bullying.
 It conjures pictures of hoodlums and gangsters.
-This is not how we tend to see our own children.
-In fact some bullies present very differently.
+This is not how we see our own children.
+In fact, some bullies present differently.

 So the first thing that parents should do is accept no family is totally immune from hearing that their child is a bully.

-However there is much that can be done from a home point of view if your son or daughter is being accused of upsetting other children in this way.
+However, there is much that you can do from a home point of view if your son or daughter is being accused of upsetting other children in this way.

 What degree of bullying traits is being displayed?
 Behaviour can range widely from making nasty comments at school to physical attacks on other students.
 If you mark these from 1 to 10, with the lowest number being more minor incidents, you will be able to assess the seriousness of the situation.